vsquared101/angular-case-study/README.md

     > json-server --watch --host 0.0.0.0 --port 8081 --public-host $C9_HOSTNAME src/db.json

-- This should start a local server at http://localhost:3000(https://workspacename-username.c9user.io:8081) with the basic REST HTTP endpoints setup for us.
+- This should start a local server at http://localhost:3000(https://workspacename-username.c9user.io:8081 for cloud9) with the basic REST HTTP endpoints setup for us.

 - Accessing the endpoints such as GET - /users, /users/1, etc. should give us appropriate JSON response.

 ## Creating a service to load data exposed by json-server endpoints(setting up the backend)